 Magda takes the lead on curating the customer experience at Brio.
 Whether you walk into the roastery or serve our coffee at your cafe, she's carefully crafted the small pleasures that come with every cup.
 In 2019, Magda was a Glitter Cat trainee and competed in the U.S. Brewer's Cup qualifiers.
 Her team has no doubt that she's going to bring home a win the next time she competes.
 In either case, her rigorous training is being put to good use behind bar at the roastery.

 Magda's happy place is pretty much anywhere warm--preferably in a hammock--with book and coffee in-hand.

 Nate is the brains behind our coffee selection and how we build roast profiles that bring out all of those fantastic flavors.
 A native Vermonter, he was convinced that Vermont was ready for light roast specialty coffees when we launched Brio in 2014.
 Since then, he's spent every day striving to perfect our roasting process and source the best coffees for our lineup.
-Nate is also a two-time U.S. Roaster Championship qualifier (2019, 2020).
+Nate is also a two-time U.S. Roaster Championship finalist (2019, 2020).

 Nate's happy place is deep inside an espresso machine, right at the moment he discovers the problem that's been thwarting the barista.
 A close second is on the slopes getting fresh tracks on the season's best powder day.

 Emily keeps track of all the pieces involved in moving coffees out the door.
 She handles the flow of green coffee into the warehouse, through the roasting process and out through shipping and delivery.
 She also does her fair share of roasting every week.
 Emily came to Brio in 2019 after several years working in production, logistics and retail for notable organizations in the Burlington area, most recently City Market.